 - In cases of Direct Discrimination the Court of Appeal confirmed in 2016 that it’s the motive of the actual person who made the decision that the claim is related to, not those that may have influenced the decision, that is important.
 (Canada Life CLFIS (UK) Ltd v Reynolds)

-- Claimants of direct discrimination need to show they have been treated less favourably than an actual or hypothetical comparator
+- Claimants of direct discrimination need to show they have been treated less favourably than an actual or hypothetical comparator.

 - In December 2020, the European Court of Justice ruled that direct and indirect disability discrimination could be established where the treatment of a disabled worker was ‘compared’ to the treatment of another disabled worker, and not just ‘compared’ to a non-disabled worker.
-The case in question is VL v Szpital Kliniezny im.
+The case is VL v Szpital Kliniezny im.
 Dra J. Babinskiego v Krakowie.
 This ruling is not binding on UK tribunals but may be seen as a ‘persuasive’ argument for UK tribunals.

 - This is direct discrimination or harassment against someone because they associate with another person who possesses a protected characteristic (e.g. a mother of a disabled child; a heterosexual worker who socialises with gay friends; a non-Jewish employee with a Jewish partner, who is subjected to inappropriate workplace “banter” about Jews).
 It doesn’t currently apply to indirect discrimination; however in July 2015 the European Court of Justice confirmed that individuals can claim indirect discrimination by association in CHEZ Razpredelenie Bulgaria (in this case about the provision of services but it should apply equally to employment) – the original Race Directive protects not only people of a certain ethnicity from suffering less favourable treatment because of a discriminatory measure, but also those who aren’t of the same ethnic group who suffer alongside them